How To Thrive as a Creative Without Facebook, Instagram, or Twitter

 “Failing is not a problem you will face.
 Failing is how you will get there.” – Rich Litvin

 We’ve made it to the final F, the most difficult and important F of all.

 Free Yourself from False Authority Figures

-We must free ourselves from the false authority of pundits who love telling us what we HAVE to do.
+We must free ourselves from the false authority of pundits (many of whom are marketers, not artists) who love telling us what we HAVE to do.

 Deep down we know social media is not the keystone to our happiness, growth, and prosperity- we are.